seqan/seqan/manual/source/Tutorial/InputOutput/SequenceIO.rst

      Reproduction

    Objective
-     Copy the above example of FASTA file in a new file ``example.fa`` in a directory of your choice.
+     Copy the above example of a FASTA file in a new file ``example.fa`` in a directory of your choice.

      Copy the program above into a new application ``basic_seq_io_example``, adjust the path ``"example.fa"`` to the just created FASTA file, compile the program, and run it.